Puerto Rico Highway 123: History

+PR-123 was signed PR-10 until a new and wider parallel road was built (see PR-10) which adopted its number.
+This route signing for this old, winding road can still be seen in some old street maps of the city of Ponce.

 The stretch from Ponce to Adjuntas was built under the Spanish government.
 The remainder of the route to Arecibo was built after the Americans took over in 1898.
 This second stretch opened on July 1, 1904.
 The whole course of the road from its southern end in Ponce to its northern end in Arecibo was signed as Road No. 6 in those days.

 Navigating this first PR-10 road was very tedious as the road was engineered to run from mountainside to mountainside, following the contours of the mountains, and along the natural definitions of the course of rivers, to reach its destination.
 Such design, however, limited considerably the speed of travel.
 It was also necessary to drive through the congested downtown areas of the various towns and villages in the way to get from one terminus of the road to the other, something that proved to be very time-consuming as vehicular traffic in those towns and villages increased.
 Despite these drawbacks, the road was heavily used for many decades.
 However, as traffic on this road increased in the 1950s and 1960s, the road started to show its limits.

 The completed road had a length of 82 km.